william-wtr92/instamint/docs/monorepo/stack/README.md

 ## 🔑 Security

+- **GitHooks**: We use git hooks to execute actions at commit / push time and also on messages given in commits.

 - **SonarQube**: A tool for continuous code quality inspection, this will enable us to analyze the code and identify security vulnerabilities during our CI (Continuous Integration) runs.